Historic transformation project for Studio Paris

 Alongside Chatillon Architectes, Snøhetta is working on a proposal adressing the challenges facing this legendary Parisian square.
 Surrounded by landmarks and public spaces, the heritage value of Place de la Concorde is both recognised and protected.
 Seeking to regain its appeal and making the square more availaible to the public, the central ambition of the project is to re-establish the link between Avenue des Champs-Elysées and the Tuileries Gardens.
 By reducing traffic and restoring unused space, like old ditches and flowerbeds, the renovated square will once again favor pedestrians over motorized vehicles.

-The team constis of Chatillon Architectes, chief architect of historic monumentsand consortium lead, Louis Benech, landscape architect, and Snøhetta as the urban planner.
+The team consists of Chatillon Architectes, architect and chief architect of historic monuments and leader of the consortium, Louis Benech, landscape architect, and Snøhetta as urban planner.

 The main objectives for the transformation project is: